alexandersvozil/DepQBFNaivePreprocessor/README.md

 # DepQBFNaivePreprocessor
-A (very!) naive implementation of a QBF preprocessor for depqbf.
+A naive implementation of a QBF preprocessor for depqbf.
 Compilation instructions:

 1. Clone the repository.